 Shopping in Tanzania was quite an experience.
 There was not a lot to choose from.
 Two different boxes of cereal would be a great find but mostly there was only “Weatabix” a breakfast type of cereal that you would break up in milk.
 This would be the same for other items on the shelf.
 At times it would make life easy because if I wanted cereal, I would waste no time while grabbing the only choice on the shelf.
 It also made it less expensive.

-Coming back to America and stepping into a grocery store was mind boggling.
-I remember our family just starring at all the boxes on the shelf.
-There were just too many things to choose from.
-We were overwhelmed with all the different types of brands and colors to attract our attention.
-Sort of like the idea of truth, with all sorts of information and opinions it can boggle your mind.
+Coming back to America and stepping in a grocery store was mind boggling.
+I remember my family just starring at all the boxes on the shelf.
+There was just to many things to choose from.
+We were overwhelmed.

-I remember how simple it once was to only have one choice.
-Yes, there is something about choices that give us a sense of control in our lives.
-But really the choices control us.
-Bender Bylines is a collection of experiences, facts, and research that has helped me on my passage through the rough seas, dangerous rocks, and the dark night.
+Bender Bylines is collection of experiences, facts, and research that has helped me on my passage through the rough seas, dangerous rocks, and dark night.
 There have been times where I ignored the light and tried to sail on my own understanding.
 I tried to make choices without understanding.
 I must confess that I got banged up, tossed at sea and was shipped wrecked for quite a while.
 If there was not someone who was faithful to shine a light for me to see, I would still be lost.

 Today through these pages I wish to shine a light.
 My hope is that things that I have experienced and mistakes that I have made can help another person stay clear from the rocks (lies) that are all around us.
 Jesus said, “Know the truth and the truth will set you free.”